UliSchirm/ReachConnectCE/README.md

 ### Installing and Setting Up ReachConnectCE
 * Copy all four files from folder “Program Files Windows CE” to any location on the field computer, for example “C:\Program Files\ReachConnectCE\”.
 * Use ReachView app, which is provided by Emlid, to determine the MAC address of Reach RS+ Bluetooth radio.
 Go to the Bluetooth tab, set Bluetooth to ON and check “Always discoverable” ON.
 The device MAC is then shown in the format 12:34:56:78:90:AB.
 Copy the MAC address and paste it to the file “mac.txt”.
 It is used for pairing Reach RS+ and the field computer.
+* Go to “Position output” tab in ReachView, check Output 1 ON via Bluetooth, output format: LLH.
 * Run ReachConnectCE by clicking the file ReachConnectCE.exe.